Tanish-Singh/My_Projects/README.md

-# Face Mask Detection System
+# Shapes Detection in a Image

-This is a model to detect if a person is wearing a mask
+This model can detect Different shapes in a image

 ## Roadmap